pytroll/pytroll-product-filter/README.md

 #### Developer Mode Installation

-:point_right: For those who need/wish to make changes to `pytroll-product-filter`'s source code, or use code from a different branch than `master`.
+:point_right: For those who need/wish to make changes to `pytroll-product-filter`'s source code, or use code from a different branch than `main`.

     poetry install